eLearning-TUDarmstadt/moodle-tool_cleanupusers/README.md

 ## Installation

-This plugin should go into `admin/tool/deprovisionuser`.
+This plugin should go into `admin/tool/cleanupusers`.
-No supplementary settings are required in the **deprovisionuser plugin**.
+No supplementary settings are required in the **clean up users plugin**.
 Optionally the sub-plugin can be changed in `Home ► Site administration ► Users ► Deprovision of Users`.
 By default, the **userstatuswwu sub-plugin** is used.
 However, it is likely that the sub-plugin requires additional settings therefore please read the information for the [sub-plugins](#sub-plugins).